-For the purpose of this restoration target, the IBI and L-IBI values should be averaged across a designated assessment unit.
+For the purpose of this restoration target, the IBI, L-IBI, and N-IBI values should be averaged across a designated assessment unit.
 This process should be repeated for the MIwb values.
 If a single assessment unit has multiple criteria that apply to that unit (e.g. wading, boating, lacustuary), then the unit should be evaluated in segments based on each criteria.
 For consistency with other Ohio EPA programs, it is recommended that 12-digit HU or Large River Assessment Unit (LRAU) be used.
-RAPs may elect to use an alternate assessment unit, provided the proposed assessment unit will result in an equivalent evaluation of the conditions and Ohio EPA concurs with that determination.
+AOCs may elect to use an alternate assessment unit, provided the proposed assessment unit will result in an equivalent evaluation of the conditions and Ohio EPA concurs with that determination.

-The calculated average value for an assessment unit needs to meet the IBI, L-IBI and the MIwb target value in order for the BUI to be removable for that assessment unit.
+The calculated average value for an assessment unit needs to meet the restoration target set for IBI, L-IBI, N-IBI and the MIwb for this BUI to be removable for that assessment unit.
 Assessment unit averages should NOT be averaged to determine BUI impairment status for an AOC.
+Ohio EPA recommends the following guidelines for averaging data:

-- 1. If multiple assessments were conducted at an individual site during a single year or field season, the results should be evaluated to determine an average for each individual site.
-Otherwise, use the most current data available for each site, collected within the last 10 years. - 2.
+- If multiple assessments were conducted at an individual site during a single year or field season, the results should be evaluated to determine an annual average for each individual site. - Otherwise, use the most current data available for each site, collected within the last 10 years.
 The averages for individual sites (as calculated in #1) should be combined with other sites within the same assessment unit to determine the overall average value for the assessment unit.
 The overall assessment unit average can be based on data from different years as long as all data is no older than 10 years.

-For BUI assessments, if any single sampling site is 50% or less of the target, then the whole assessment unit may be considered impaired.
+For BUI restoration target assessments, if any single sampling site is 50% or less of the target, then the whole assessment unit may be considered impaired.
 These conditions may be indicative of a hotspot being present and additional investigation and, potentially, restoration actions may be needed.